Cerna Gora, Pernik Province

-Cerna Gora is a village in Southern Bulgaria.
-The village is located in Pernik Municipality, Pernik Province. Аccording to the numbers provided by the 2020 Bulgarian census, Bogdanovdol currently has a population of 271 people with a permanent address registration in the settlement.
+Cerna Gora is a village in Southern Bulgaria, in Pernik Municipality, Pernik Province. Аccording to the 2020 Bulgarian census, Bogdanovdol has a population of 271 people with a permanent address registration in the settlement.

 Geography and Culture

 Bogdanovdol village is located in Southern Bulgaria.
 The climate of the village is continental.
 It lies on the borders of the Balkan Mountains.

-The village is located 12 kilometers west of Pernik, and 2 kilometers from Batanovtsi.
+The village is 12 kilometers west of Pernik, and 2 kilometers from Batanovtsi.
 The capital of Bulgaria, Sofia, is 39 kilometers northeast.
-It carries the same name as the mountain it lies in the summit of - Cerna Gora.
+It carries the same name as the mountain it lies in the summit of – Cerna Gora.